kalyan4812/PhotoAlbum/README.md

 1)Retrofit+Rxjava for fetching data from server.
 2)MVVM Architecture Pattern is used.
 3)Recycler view.
-4)Search View using Filterable interface.
+4)Searching of items in recycler view using Filterable interface.
 5)Third pary libraries.

 Time taken for completion:(12-13) hours.